Chen Quanguo: Henan

 Chen Quanguo graduated from Zhengzhou University in December 1981 and returned to work in his hometown of Pingyu, Henan.
-Starting in 1983 he worked for the prefectural government of Zhumadian, and in 1988 became the Communist Party Secretary of Suiping, a county under the administration of Zhumadian.
+Starting in 1983 he worked for the prefectural government of Zhumadian, and in 1988 became the Party Secretary of Suiping, a county under the administration of Zhumadian.
 In 1994, he was appointed the head of the Organization Department of the nearby prefecture-level city of Pingdingshan.

-From 1995 to 1997 Chen enrolled as a part-time student at the School of Business Administration of Wuhan University of Technology, obtaining a master's degree in economics.
-However, a Financial Times analysis has found that Chen plagiarized his thesis from other sources.
-From 1996 to 1998 he served as the Mayor and Deputy Party Secretary of Luohe, another prefecture-level city in Henan.
+From 1995 to 1997 Chen enrolled as a part-time student at the School of Business Administration of Wuhan University of Technology, obtaining a master's degree in economics.From 1996 to 1998 he served as the Mayor and Deputy Party Secretary of Luohe, another prefecture-level city in Henan.

 Chen Quanguo was promoted to Vice-Governor of Henan Province in January 1998, and worked in the administration of then Henan Governor Li Keqiang.
 Chen was regarded as a close confidante of Li.
 In November 2000 Chen was appointed by the CCP head of the Standing committee of the Henan Provincial committee in the provincial Organization Department.
-In April 2003 he became the Deputy Communist Party Secretary, President of the Party School of the CCP, and the President of the Henan Institute of Administration.
+In April 2003 he became the Deputy Party Secretary, President of the Party School of the CCP, and the President of the Henan Institute of Administration.